ac2014gh/cvent-api-cxf/README.md

 # cvent-api-cxf
-Sample Code for a Cvent client using Apache CXF
+Sample Java Code for a Cvent client using Apache CXF